-Courtney, we talk a lot of about the importance of cultural fit in the hiring process, especially when it comes to great talent.
-What methods do you use to pre-screen prospective candidates for cultural fit?
-Does technology play a role in this process?
-How so?
+Courtney, we talk a lot of about the importance of cultural fit.
+How do you pre-screen prospective candidates for cultural fit?

 In HR and recruiting, we are the vanguards of our culture and we identify and acquire talent that demonstrates the values and behaviors of our Dynamic Organization, while also ensuring they possess the requisite skills for the role.
 Regardless of function we utilize relevant customized selection tools that align to our organization’s, and role-specific competencies either leveraging technology for candidate prioritization, an online assessment and/or behavioral-based interview tools.

-At our recent JobMobile event in Chicago, you described U.S. Cellular’s recruitment philosophy as “hire for will, train for skill.”
-Can you explain how this approach came about?
-Does this apply to all areas of the company or only specific functions or job levels?
+At JobMobile Chicago, you described U.S. Cellular’s recruitment philosophy as “hire for will, train for skill.”
+Can you explain this approach?

 At U.S. Cellular®, not only is it important for our frontline associates within sales and customer service to possess the requisite skills for the role, it is critical to the success of our organization that they are willing to perform the role through the values and behaviors of our Dynamic Organization.
 We created customized tools to select talent that demonstrated personality traits that aligned to our culture and role-based skills that would contribute to performance.
 We believe strongly in training and development and all frontline associates complete a 4-7 week foundational learning program prior to moving to the floor and servicing our customers.